 We should be done in about 19, 20 minutes, and then I’ll leave it open to some questions for you via the chat window.
 And then I’ll answer them aloud so that everybody can hear it.

 But again, a little bit about MicroMain.
 We’re headquartered in Austin, Texas.
 We have three primary tools, software tools, a CMMS or maintenance management, or asset tracking work order.
 We have a CAFM tool which I’m talking about today, CAFM, Computer Aided Facility Management.
 It’s really just combining a CAD drawing with a database of people information, and other information that you want to track on your actual drawing.
-And then a capital planning part of our software.
-So today, I’m going to talk about move and space management specifically within CAFM.
+So, today I’m going to talk about move and space management specifically within CAFM.

 MicroMain is a company, we’re over 20 years old.
 We have over 3,700 customers worldwide.
 Some of them are listed on your screen here.
 In addition, we have PPG, Dun and Bradstreet, and several others.
 So we also extend across a lot of verticals – manufacturing, healthcare, office, apartments, school districts, federal.